Python Environment¶

 See the reference for the pyproject.toml files.

-The file poetry.lock is generated by running poetry lock
+The file poetry.lock is generated by running poetry lock, and must never be changed manually.

-and its generator pyproject.toml
+The resulting poetry.lock and its generator pyproject.toml must be

 copied in this repository.